mohsenFN/soundcloud-downloader/README.md

     In the terminal or command prompt, run "python3 soundcloud_downloader.py" or "python soundcloud_downloader.py" to start the app.
     Enter the SoundCloud link of the song you want to download.
     Enter the name you want to save the MP3 file with.
+    The Default directoy to save MP3 files is /songs
 ## Author

 This app was created by Mohsen FN.
 Feel free to contact me if you have any questions or comments.